DiamondLightSource/malcolmjs/docs/source/userguide/getting_started.rst

 This user guide introduces the web-based environment, toolkit and processes available to you as you develop and manage your Control System through its integrated user interface.
 This interface allows you to:

     * Design and configure the building blocks and linkages between them as a *virtual representation* of you control system.
-    * Optimise your design through interaction with the physical hardware of your control system implementation.
+    * Optimise your `design_` through interaction with the physical hardware of your Control System implementation.
-    * Utilise and manage your design in real-world operational scenarios through monitoring and basic analysis tools.
+    * Utilise and manage your `design_` in real-world operational scenarios through monitoring and basic analysis tools.
-    * Save snapshots of your design for re-use later, or for traceability purposes in support of good scientific practice.
+    * Save snapshots of your `design_` for re-use later, or for traceability purposes in support of good scientific practice.
     * Load saved designs to quickly revert to a 'known good state' or to reconfigure your underlying hardware.